The Race of Champions – Watch on ITVHub this Saturday!

 You are probably wondering how to watch the Race of Champions race.
 Well, it is part of a 30-minute programme on the main ITV channel on Saturday, April 4, which runs between 5pm and 5.30pm.
 A Race of Champions live stream can be found by going onto the ITV hub.

 To make both virtual races more realistic and entertaining, several bookmakers are offering markets on the contests, including Race of Champions odds and Grand National betting, for which Tiger Roll heads the market at 5-1.

 Race of Champions betting is yet another thing that will draw opposing opinions, with Tiger Roll and Red Rum set to go head-to-head for favouritism.
-Bets of up to £10 are being accepted by multiple bookmaking firms, with all profits going towards NHS Charities Together as we continue to fight the coronavirus.
+Bets of up to £10 are being accepted by multiple bookmaking firms, with all profits going towards NHS Charities Together as we continue to lift public health and safety protocol.

 So, is your luck in?
 Plenty of Race of Champions favourites are set to go to post and we might finally find out an answer to the question: who is the best Grand National winner of all time?

 Of course, it is a computer-generated contest and therefore the end result will effectively be redundant.
 But if Tiger Roll wins, you definitely won’t hear the last of Tiger’s fanbase roar that he is the best to have ever lived.